bcongdon/ep/README.md

     	The output of ep.
 Choices: clipboard, stdout (default "clipboard")
 ```

 Navigation can be done with the arrow keys.
-Pressing `Enter` copies the selected emoji to the clipboard.
+Pressing `Enter` copies the selected
+emoji to the clipboard.

 ### Examples

 - `ep` - Opens the default emoji picker.
-- `ep wink` - Opens the default emoji picker with the query "wink" already entered
+- `ep wink` - Opens the default emoji picker with the query "wink" already
+  entered
-- `ep -noninteractive wink` - Copies the first search result for "wink" to the clipboard
+- `ep -noninteractive wink` - Copies the first search result for "wink" to the
+  clipboard
-- `ep -noninteractive -output=stdout wink` - Outputs the first search result for "wink" to stdout
+- `ep -noninteractive -output=stdout wink` - Outputs the first search result for
+  "wink" to stdout

 ## Troubleshooting

-- If you see blank squares in the emoji grid, these emojis cannot be rendered by your terminal's font.
+- If you see blank squares in the emoji grid, these emojis cannot be rendered by
-- If you see composite emojis (i.e. `👨‍👨‍👧`) rendered as multiple emojis (i.e. `👨👨👧`), this is a [known issue](https://github.com/rivo/tview/issues/161).
+  your terminal's font.

 ## Acknowledgements